How Much Does a Copier or Printer Service Contract Cost?

 Regardless of the dealer or manufacturer, it's essential to understand the fine print in every agreement.
 This can save you lots of headaches down the line.

-Unfortunately, some more incendiary fine print have details such as quarterly or yearly service fee increases, drastic overage fees, and some exceptions in the case of ongoing maintenance that don't accommodate the normal wear and tear problems.
+Unfortunately, some more incendiary fine print has details such as quarterly or yearly service fee increases, drastic overage fees, and some exceptions in the case of ongoing maintenance that don't accommodate the normal wear and tear problems.

 You also need to keep in mind the elements that a service contract doesn't cover.
 We have witnessed cases where a device malfunctions or fails to work entirely due to an external factor and not the device itself.